-I highly recommend using Miyoko’s shredded pepper jack cheese mixed with vegan Whole Foods 365 shredded mozzarella.
+Cheese: I highly recommend Follow your Heart mozzarella shreds or using Miyoko’s shredded pepper jack cheese mixed with vegan Whole Foods 365 shredded mozzarella.
 However if you have a favorite vegan cheese brand, feel free to use it!
 I do not recommend using cheddar cheese or anything other than mozzarella, pepper jack or Monterey.
 As for vegan cheese brands I don’t recommend to help save you the money and experience: Daiya and trader Joe’s brands.

 I know what some of your might be thinking..hibiscus flower?!
 Anna, are you crazy?
 No, well I may be a bit crazy in other ways but you have to trust me on this one!
 It is not tart one bit.
-Hibiscus flower is usually used for teas and sweets.
+Hibiscus flower is usually used for teas and sweets but when prepared correctly it can also be a meat substitute.
 Learn more about how to use hibiscus here.

-How to add flavor to Vegan Quesabirria Tacos
+How to add flavor to Vegan Birria Tacos

 Vegan bouillon may be hard to find but if you have a Whole Foods near by make sure to get the vegan no-beef Better than Bouillon.
 I have also made it with the no-chicken and vegetable Better than Bouillonand it was also very tasty and not a big difference overall.
 If you don’t like this option you can also use vegetable broth instead of water.
 It is less flavorful but still really good!